Pssst…a secret corner of Pembrokeshire

 The view from the terrace at the Ferry Inn down the estuary at St Dogmael’s

 Right, after all that nosebag, it must be time to get active and what a choice.
 I am more inclined to just stride out on to the wide stretches of Blue Flag beach at Poppit Sands or on to the dramatic coastal path but if you did want more exhilaration then try surfing, kayaking, para-gliding and white water rafting.
-The guys at FFOREST are your best resource for what they call ‘active relaxation’.

 And no trip is complete without a trip to world famous Cardigan based stylish and ethical clothing company, HOWIES.
 Their T shirts, jeans and sportswear look good and last – more than living up to their slogan ‘wear it out’.
 I am also heartened to hear that they have now wrestled control back from Timberland who bought them out.
 ‘Keep it Local’ we say.